Antoin Sevruguin

-Antoin Sevruguin (آنتوان سورگین; 1851–1933), known as Antoin Khan (Persian: آنتوان خان) was an Iranian photographer of Armenian-Georgian descent, in Iran during the reign of the Qajar dynasty.
+Antoin Sevruguin (آنتوان سورگین; 1851–1933), known as Antoin Khan (Persian: آنتوان خان) was an Iranian photographer of Armenian-Georgian descent, in Iran during the Qajar and Pahlavi eras.

 Early life

 Born into a Russian family of Armenian-Georgian origin in the Russian embassy of Tehran, Iran: Antoin Sevruguin was one of the many children of Vasily Sevryugin and a Georgian "Ms. Ashin".
 Vasily Sevryugin (or Vassil de Sevruguin) was a Russian diplomat to Tehran.
 Achin had raised her children in Tbilisi, Georgia because she was denied her husband's pension.
 After Vassil died in a horse riding accident Antoin gave up the art form of painting and took up photography to support his family.
 His brothers Kolia and Emanuel helped him set up a studio in Tehran on Ala al-dawla Street (today Ferdowsi St.).

 Career

 Practice and themes

-Sevruguin often focused on portraying the everyday lives of ordinary people, capturing the rich diversity of Iranian society.
-His work depicted scenes from lively bazaars and tranquil countryside, along with poignant moments of family life.
-In addition, Sevruguin's portfolio frequently featured portraits of royalty, nobility, and cultural figures, highlighting the intricate costumes and detailed architectural elements of the time.
-His ability to seamlessly blend artistic expression with ethnographic documentation rendered his work a valuable historical chronicle and a tribute to the opulent cultural legacy of Iran.
+Because Sevruguin travelled Persia and took pictures of the country, his travels record the Iran as it was in his time.
+Sevruguins pictures show Tehran as a small city.
+They show monuments, bridges and landscapes which have changed since then.